-These Fifteen Minute Salsa Verde Eggs were quick and easy for a delicious low-carb breakfast idea.
-I ate mine with low-carb tortillas, but if you skip the tortillas, this low-carb meatless breakfast idea can be Keto, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+Fifteen Minute Salsa Verde Eggs were quick and easy for a delicious low-carb breakfast idea; skip the low-carb tortillas if you want even less carbs.
+Use Breakfast Recipes to find more recipes like this one.

 Watch the video to see how easy it is to make

 The idea of eggs cooked in some kind of spicy sauce is what has inspired famous dishes like Shakshuka and Huevos Rancheros.
 I could have been thinking something like that when this simple breakfast idea for Fifteen Minute Salsa Verde Eggs popped into my mind, but truthfully I think the recipe was most inspired by a jar of Herdez Salsa Verde (affiliate link) that I stumbled across in the pantry.
 This was one of those “What can I make with ingredients I already have?” kind of experiments, and wow, did I love this easy breakfast.

 I ate my Salsa Verde Eggs with some of my favorite low-carb tortillas to dip into the egg yolk, and savored every bite.
 These eggs were quick and easy for a delicious low-carb breakfast idea that’s perfect for a morning when you need breakfast and don’t have much time.
 And this is also one of my easy Five Ingredients recipes, or only four ingredients if you skip the low-carb flour tortillas!